 Katja Kobolt (PhD) works on junctures of art, writing and teaching.
 In her individual and collective practice Katja has been focusing on breaking the impossibilities and building up structures, mainly by introducing different methods of work and display (with-in art and beyond) for generating new modes of sociability.

-Katja has conceptualised and produced numerous art exhibitions and events in different parts of Europe and has been active within a mobile space of action and art project DER FAHRENDE RAUM, and with the city of Munich art space/collective Lothringer13 Florida as well as in a feminist curatorial collective Red Mined.
-Katja writes and teaches on art, life and feminism.
+Katja has conceptualized and produced numerous art exhibitions and events in different parts of Europe (City of Women Festival Ljubljana, 54.
+October Salon Belgrade, Public Art Munich 2013) and has been active within the city of Munich art space/collective Lothringer13 Florida as well as in a feminist curatorial collective Red Mined.
+Katja writes and teaches on art, life and feminism, currently at the UDK Berlin and art pedagogy at LMU Munich.

 Selected art projects and exhibitions: Living Archive and 54.
 October Salon with Red Min(e)d (Belgrade, 2013), A Space Called Public, curated by Elmgreen & Dragset (Munich, 2013), GUESTures by Margareta Kern (Munich, 2013), City of Women (Ljubljana, 2000-2008), Cross Border Experience (Ljubljana, 2011), Natural Relations and Humour Works (Ljubljana, Bratislava and Berlin, 2007, 2008), Warmarkt Inc. (Munich, Ljubljana 2006), Station Transition (Munich, 2004).